leomeyer/OpenHAT/src/openhatd/docs/details.md

 Only the binaries for the Raspberry Pi are compiled in "release mode", i. e. without debug symbols and with optimizations for speed and size.
 In general, OpenHAT binaries should be statically linked to avoid problems with shared libraries.
 Plugins, however, are provided as dynamic libraries that are linked at runtime.

-### Logging

-* Log levels (LogVerbosity)

-The log level determines the amount of logging output.
-The following log levels are (somewhat loosely) defined (from lowest to highest, a higher log level includes the lower levels):

-QUIET: The absolute minimum.
-Only warnings and errors are logged.

-NORMAL: Fairly minimal logging with limited information.
-Recommended setting when a system is stable.

-VERBOSE: Recommended for testing if some amount of information is required.
-Will log non-regular events (i. e. events that occur on user interaction, or happen infrequently) plus some technical information.

-DEBUG: Will additionally log regularly occurring events plus more detailed technical information, but not from the inner doWork loop.
-Can produce a large amount of log messages.
-Recommended if you need additional hints about system behaviour, but not for normal operation.
-Will also log the OPDI message streams if a master is connected.

-EXTREME: Will additionally output messages from the inner doWork loop.
-This level will generate log messages in every frame and will quickly produce lots of output.
-Recommended for isolated testing only.

-* Individual ports can override the global log level

-The log level is globally configurable using the LogVerbosity ini file setting.
-Individual nodes or ports can specify their own log level which then takes precedence.
-This allows you to selectively increase or decrease log levels for certain ports.

 ### Environment